checlams/checlams.github.io/_pages/teaching.md

 nav_order: 6
 ---

+In **Fall 2025**, I am co-teaching _CHE 4124 - Chemical Engineering Design I_ with [Prof. Josh Ramsey](https://ceat.okstate.edu/che/faculty-staff/josh-ramsey.html) again.
+At the same time, I am excited to offer a new elective course _CHE 4990 - Modern Energy Systems Analysis_ for senior undergraduate and graduate students.
+Modern energy systems are rapidly evolving to address the challenges of sustainability, reliability, and efficiency.
+This course provides a gentle yet comprehensive introduction to the quantitative analysis of modern energy systems.
+Together, we will explore topics such as ongoing shifts in U.S. energy landscape, renewable energy integration, power grid optimization, industrial decarbonization, energy storage systems, decentralized energy markets, and more.

+In **Spring 2025**, I taught _CHE 3113 - Rate Operations II_ for the fourth time.
+I received an overall teaching evaluation score of 4.62 out of 5 ("Excellent" rating) on end-of-semester course evaluation (response rate = 100%), a record high since I started teaching this course!

+In **Spring 2024**, I taught _CHE 3113 - Rate Operations II_ for the third time.
+I received an overall teaching evaluation score of 4.40 out of 5 ("Excellent" rating) on end-of-semester course evaluation (response rate = 45%).

 In **Fall 2023**, I taught _CHE 4124 - Chemical Engineering Design I_ for the second time, with [Prof. Clint Aichele](https://ceat.okstate.edu/che/faculty-staff/clint-aichele.html).
 I received an overall teaching evaluation score of 4.4 out of 5.
 In the Phillips 66 Design Project competition, we explored ways to maximize ultra-low-sulur diesel production from the sweet gas oil to improve overall process economics of hydrotreating process.

 In **Spring 2023**, I taught _CHE 3113 - Rate Operations II_ for the second time.
 I received an overall teaching evaluation score of 4.38 out of 5 ("Excellent" rating) on end-of-semester course evaluation (response rate = 95%).